datagrok/dialogue/DESIGN.md

 - Maybe: user creates "groups" for their contacts, adding a user to group sends group symmetric key to them.
     - User is asked on membership add: should new member see past communications?
 (Otherwise, rekey, distribute new key to all members.)
     - User is asked on membership del: should removed member lose access to future communications?
 (If so, rekey, distribute new key to all members.)

+## Recipients must check canonicalization and hashes for validity, and reject if invalid.

+- Foils hacking attempts
+- Forces client implementors to adhere to the spec

+## Meaning of Signatures

+- We don't want nefarious or stupid parties to assert that we have claimed authorship over something we haven't simply due to the existence of a digital signature.
+- Signatures imply approval of the content, not an assertion of _original authorship_ or copyright.
+- This doesn't mean such assertions are impossible; one may write: "I, (name), have written all the words herein." and sign _that_ statement.